dmoriley-r/angular-dynamic-renderer/README.md

 Run `pnpm build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+Run `pnpm start:prod` to serve the production build locally to port 8080.

+Run `pnpm build:serve` to build and then serve the production build locally.

+---

 ## Dynamic Rendering with Angular and Standalone Components

 #### What is dynamic rendering with Angular